jdepool/BOXI-GESTION-3/replit.md

 # Overview

-BoxiSleep is a comprehensive sales management system for a sleep products company, designed to streamline operations from data ingestion to analytics.
-It supports multiple product lines (Boxi and Mompox) and their sales channels (Shopify, ShopMom).
-The system's key capabilities include sales data upload, advanced record management with filtering and export, financial payment tracking, and real-time analytics on sales performance, delivery status, and channel-specific metrics to empower informed business decisions.
+BoxiSleep is a sales management system for a sleep products company, aiming to streamline operations from data ingestion to analytics.
+It supports multiple product lines (Boxi and Mompox) across various sales channels (Shopify, ShopMom).
+Key capabilities include sales data upload, advanced record management, financial payment tracking, and real-time analytics on sales performance, delivery, and channel-specific metrics to empower informed business decisions.

 # User Preferences